-Fawn T. Ngo is Associate Professor of Criminology at the University of South Florida Sarasota-Manatee (USFSM).
-Dr. Ngo received her B.A. in Criminology, Law, and Society from the University of California, Irvine, her M.S. in Criminal Justice from the California State University, Long Beach, and her Ph.D. in Criminology and Criminal Justice from the University of Maryland.
-Prior to her arrival at USFSM, Dr. Ngo was the Associate Academic Director for the Master Criminal Justice Distance Learning Program at the University of Cincinnati and Research Associate at the Westminster Police Department in Orange County, CA.
+Dr. Fawn T. Ngo is an Associate Professor of Criminology at the University of South Florida Sarasota-Manatee.
+She received her B.A. in Criminology, Law and Society from the University of California at Irvine, her M.S. in Criminal Justice from the California State University at Long Beach, and her Ph.D. in Criminology and Criminal Justice from the University of Maryland.
+She worked as a Research Associate in the Research and Planning Unit at the Westminster Police Department in Orange County, California, and as the Associate Academic Director for the Master Criminal Justice Distance Learning Program at the University of Cincinnati.

-Dr. Ngo’s research areas include criminological theory, interpersonal violence, cyber crime, predictive analytic applications in criminology and criminal justice, and evaluative research.
+Dr. Ngo’s research areas include criminological theory, interpersonal violence, cyber crime, and predictive analytic applications in criminology and criminal justice.
 Her latest research focuses on the comparative performance of conventional statistical methods and machine learning and data mining techniques in predicting inmate misconduct.
-Her other publications examine gender differences in stalking acknowledgment, victim emotional and behavioral copings to the crime of stalking, and the effectiveness of formal and informal responses to the crime of stalking.
-She has also published several papers examining the efficacy of self-control theory, routine activity theory, differential social control theory, general strain theory, and gender/general strain theory in accounting for crime, delinquency, and victimization.
+Her other publications examine gender differences in stalking acknowledgment and coping behaviors, the effectiveness of formal and informal responses to stalking, and stalking in same-sex and opposite-sex contexts.
+She has published several papers examining the efficacy of self-control theory, routine activity theory, differential social control theory, general strain theory, and gender/general strain theory in accounting for crime, delinquency, and victimization.

 Ngo, Fawn T. (In Press).
 “Stalking.”
 In The Wiley Encyclopedia of Crime and Punishment, edited by Wesley G. Jennings.
 Hoboken, NJ: John Wiley & Sons, Inc.